Do Hedgehogs Need Baths? And, How to Do It?

 There are several alternatives you can use to keep them happy and healthy during the process.

-The most important aspect is to ensure their skin gets no irritate as a result of products containing parabens.
+The most critical aspect is ensuring their skin gets no irritation from products containing parabens.

-Parabens are preservatives that mainly for cosmetic purposes.
+Parabens are preservatives that are mainly for cosmetic purposes.
 Some skins can react to these products.

 Only warm water

 Some vets and breeders recommend using only water to wash your hedgehog; however, if you want a deep process, there are several safe soap options.